julien6387/supvisors/docs/configuration.rst

     .. note::

-        The process statistics collection is deferred to a dedicated process of |Supvisors|.
+        The statistics collection is deferred to a dedicated process of |Supvisors|.
 The *Collector* is mainly using the |psutil| module. |br|
         Regardless of the number of processes to manage, the *Collector* will not take up more than one processor core.
         If there are more statistics requests than allowed by one processor core, the duration between 2 measurements